Have you sorted out passports for your kids? Do you know the rules about baby passport photos and those needed for older children?

 Jessops’ professional photography experts are specially trained to take photos that comply with UK passport regulations, making the process of applying for a passport as hassle-free as possible.

-In the unlikely event the photos are still rejected, Jessops will offer you a free retake.
+In the unlikely event that the photos are still rejected, Jessops will offer you a free retake.

 The Baby Passport Service is available in all stores.
 For further information about baby passport photos, just contact your local Jessops.